RSBalchII/milestone-1/PWP/Milestone 3/Section Fill.md

 **Section 1 Why grow your own** - summary of the reasons growing your own could be for you!
--You make an instant savings when growing your own medicine.
+-Youspend less when growing your own medicine.
--The health benefits you can achieve from keeping your plants clean is an incalcuable.
+-The health benefits you can achieve from keeping your plants clean is incalcuable.
 -What is "clean" cannabis?
+Like any edible plant clean cannabis has less pesticide content.
 -Learning the basic concepts of cannabis is a great way to gain an understanding into the world of plant phenotypes.
 **features**
 -A nice background in tasteful bright colors for the container that has breakable columns that stack with images over the text images pertaining to each upcoming section summarizing each piece succinctly-

 **Section 2**
 The cost of cannabis It can vary wildly and is on average between 6-15$ a gram.
-Learning to grow cannabis can be a boost to your gardening abilities as learning how it grows can show you the concepts of growing plants and understanding them on a deeper level than "water them and walk away".
+Learning to grow cannabis can be a boost to your gardening abilities.
 **features**
 -If possible Id like to code a calculator that takes user input and determines the estimated cost of their grow vs months of cannabis purchases-